-Leasing industry standards typically require households to have rent-to-income ratios of 27% to 40%.
+Leasing industry standards typically require households to have rent-toincome ratios of 27% to 40%.
 Pursuant to GDCA/GHFA market study guidelines, the maximum rent-to-income ratio permitted for family projects is 35%, while older person (age 55 and older) and elderly (age 62 and older) projects should utilize a 40% rent-to-income ratio.

-As 23 of the 24 units at the subject project operate with Rental Assistance, these tenants only pay up to 30% of their adjusted gross income towards housing costs.
+As 15 of the 30 units at the subject project operate with Rental Assistance, these tenants only pay up to 30% of their adjusted gross income towards housing costs.
 Therefore, some households could have little to no income and still qualify to reside at the subject project.

-The one unit at the subject project that is not operating with Rental Assistance will charge tenants the proposed Tax Credit rents.
-The lowest of these Tax Credit gross rents is \$599.
-Over a 12-month period, the minimum annual household expenditure (rent plus tenant-paid utilities) at the subject site is \$7,188.
-Applying a 40% rent-to-income ratio to the minimum annual household expenditure yields a minimum annual household income requirement for the non-RA Tax Credit units of \$17,970.
+The 15 units at the subject project that are not operating with Rental Assistance will charge tenants the proposed Tax Credit rents.
+The lowest of these Tax Credit gross rents is \$604.
+Over a 12-month period, the minimum annual household expenditure (rent plus tenant-paid utilities) at the subject site is \$7,248.
+Applying a 35% rent-to-income ratio to the minimum annual household expenditure yields a minimum annual household income requirement for the non-RA Tax Credit units of \$20,708.